 Cremation is becoming an increasingly popular and affordable alternative to traditional burial.
 Cremating a loved one involves exposing their remains to high heat until they are turned into ashes.
 Your loved one’s ashes can then be kept in an urn, buried, or scattered at a place of your choosing.
 Providing your own urn can help you further save on funeral costs.

-You can purchase your urn from any online or in-person source of your choosing.
+You can purchase your urn from any online or in person source of your choosing.
 Since this is a rather personal decision to make, you may want to make your selection as a family.
-If you aren’t all located in the same area, rely on a photo saver to upload photos of the urn options to your personal cloud and share it with family members who will be making the decision with you.
+If you aren’t all located in the same area, rely on a photo saver to upload photos of the urn options to your personal cloud and share with family members who will be making the decision with you.
 This is already an emotionally-charged period.
 Relying on a smart home device like Ibi to store and share these photos can help make things a bit easier.

 Although embalming used to be a standard practice, artificially preserving your loved one’s remains is often an unnecessary expense.
 The embalming process involves using formaldehyde, a harmful and costly chemical, to prevent decomposition.